 Your current customer base is the best asset your store has.
 Customers already know your brand, they know your products, and they appreciate your service.

-Focusing your time and energy on improving the experience for this group as oppose to always trying to find new customers can be a powerful way to supercharge revenues for your store.
+Focusing your time and energy on improving the experience for this group, as opposed to always trying to find new customers, can be a powerful way to supercharge revenues for your store.
+Make customer retention a priority from this day forth!